-Formal Complaints falling "under Title IX" as described in the "Scope" section above will be investigated and adjudicated by the procedures outlined in the Student Respondent Title IX Grievance Procedures- Hearing procedures for incidents that fall within Title IX jurisdiction for students and in the Employee Respondent Title IX Hearing Process for employees.
+Formal Complaints falling "under Title IX" as described in the "Scope" section above will be investigated and adjudicated by the procedures outlined in the Student Respondent Title IX Grievance Procedures- Hearing procedures for incidents that fall within Title IX jurisdiction for student respondents and in the Employee Respondent Title IX Hearing Process for employee respondents.
 Together, these procedures for complaints falling "under Title IX" are referred to as the "Title IX Grievance Procedures."